 If the Task Force is going to recommend reporting the full amount of a research payment and to whom it is directed, why would you attempt to subdivide an item that is not necessary as stated in the law?
 This will only add more confusion to an already confusing situation.

 These recommendations create a large administrative burden on publishers and communications agencies.
 They would be tracking all of their time and materials against an author who received none of the funds.

 Academic clinicians and researchers who are covered recipients under the Sunshine Act will be disincentivized to work with publishers and medical communications agencies if more than their actual fee is attributed to them as a transfer of value.
 The true transfer is not to the author, but to the journal, the readers, and perhaps the supporting company.
 This type of logic creates an "Alice in Wonderland" type rabbit hole where everything done on any project is considered a transfer of value to one aspect of the job.

-If the recommendations are accepted many academic authors may discontinue work with publishers and medial writing firms.
+If the recommendations are accepted, many academic authors may discontinue work with publishers and medical writing firms.
 Authors are not likely to agree that the research or analysis of others is somehow a transfer of value to the author themselves.